 - I don’t recognize the sender.

-- The name of the file end in .iso.
-This is disk image file (it behaves like a CD) – if this was a document, it should be a .pdf, .jpg, etc.
+- The file name ends in .iso.
+This is a disk image file (it behaves like a CD) – if this was a document, it should be a .pdf, .jpg, etc.

 - The email doesn’t look to come from a legitimate company.

 - Some improper grammar is highlighted in orange.